tart/tart-mailer/README.rst

 Dependencies
 ------------

-* PostgreSQL 9.3 with hstore
+* PostgreSQL 9.3 with contrib
-* Python 3.3
+* Python 3.3 with standart library
 * Psycopg2 2.5
 * Flask 0.10